-WWE News: Interesting Note On Hardy Boyz During WrestleMania Weekend
+WWE News: Interesting Note On Hardy Boyz During ‘WrestleMania’ Weekend

-If there was one good thing to come out of Impact Wrestling, it was the talents to jump ship and come back, or return to the WWE.
+If there was one good thing to come out of Impact Wrestling, it was the talents who jumped ship and headed to the WWE.
 Samoa Joe and AJ Styles were the first two to leave Dixie Carter’s camp and head over to see Vince McMahon for opportunities.
-While Styles left TNA for New Japan Pro Wrestling for a short stint, Joe went straight from TNA, as well as a few Indy appearances, and Styles bolted to the main roster with a climactic Royal Rumble debut.
+While Styles left TNA for New Japan Pro Wrestling for a short stint, Joe went straight from TNA and a few Indy appearances.
+Styles quickly bolted to the main roster with a climactic Royal Rumble debut.

 Both men have contributed greatly to the WWE.
 Joe was the first-ever two-time NXT champion.
-Then, he was promoted to the WWE’s main roster on WWE Raw.
-Joe made an impact immediately by taking out Seth Rollins, albeit on accident, and is now slated to face Sami Zayn in his first pay-per-view match at Fast Lane.
-His ambushes have made him popular by the WWE Universe, especially those within the Internet Wrestling Community.
+He was then promoted to the WWE’s main roster on WWE Raw.
+Joe made an impact immediately by taking out Seth Rollins, albeit on accident, and is now slated to face Sami Zayn in his first pay-per-view match at Fastlane.
+His ambushes have made him popular with the WWE Universe, especially those within the Internet Wrestling Community.

 The Phenomenal One has already wrestled at WrestleMania, won the WWE championship at beat John Cena on more than one occasion.
 On top of it all, he’s had at least three Match of the Year contenders.
 Since Styles and Joe already set the bar, the next batch of rumored TNA departures could find themselves back in a WWE ring.
-Matt Hardy and Jeff Hardy, former-WWE Tag-Team champions, have departed Impact Wrestling, and Matt confirmed the report on Twitter shortly thereafter.
+Matt Hardy and Jeff Hardy, former WWE Tag Team champions, have departed Impact Wrestling, and Matt confirmed the report on Twitter shortly thereafter.

 My stint with @IMPACTWRESTLING was DELIGHTFUL.
 EXCEPTIONAL talent & locker room.
 A great, respectful team that worked hard in tough times.